mlogan914/mlogan914.github.io/_posts/2025-08-11-too-tech-for-clinical-too-clinical-for-tech.md

 ---

 <div class="notice--info">
-  This article explores the challenges of working at the intersection of highly regulated clinical research and fast-moving modern technology.
-It dives into why innovation often stalls, the realities of vendor lock-in, and why a small group of “bridge builders” are essential for meaningful progress.
+  This article examines the challenges of working at the intersection of highly regulated clinical research and fast-moving modern technology.
+It explores why innovation often stalls, the realities of vendor lock-in, and why a small group of “bridge builders” is essential for meaningful progress.
 </div>

 ---